 Your first CloudScript (Legacy) revision

 After creating a title, PlayFab automatically includes an example script as your first revision.
 This revision includes a number of methods that you can use for learning and testing CloudScript (Legacy).

 - Select Automation on the left side bar.

 You should see a number of CloudScript (Legacy) methods - such as HelloWorld, which logs the message Hello PLAYERID - where PLAYERID is the current player's PlayFab ID.

 Uploading your own revisions

 You can upload your own custom methods via the Game Manager.
 Each file you upload will create a new revision.
-During the upload, the PlayFab service runs a simple LINT check over your CloudScript for syntax errors.
+During the upload, the PlayFab service runs a simple LINT check over your CloudScript (Legacy) for syntax errors.

 If it finds an error: